sunnyRK/Solidity-token-exchange-contract/README.md

 # run

-In remix select deploy contract and set gas value 3500000 and press deploy buttin to deploy contract.
+In remix select **deploy** contract and set gas value 3500000 and press deploy button to deploy contract.

 There are four functions.